 Asset-framing has been recognized as a major innovation in fields of social impact.
 Based on insights from global authorities in cognition, decision-making, narrative and social impact, nationally acclaimed thought leader Trabian Shorters offers forward-thinking leaders a reliable way to increase engagement, support and impact for their enterprises across races, genders and economic classes.

-Join nonprofit experts in “people practice” who will explore policy and practice issues.
-Our experts will review organizational policies such as flextime, leave of absences, vaccinations, new federally mandated employment programs, along with practices to guide and transform your organization and people through this new normal and beyond.
+Nonprofit experts in “people practice” explored policy and practice issues, reviewing organizational policies such as flextime, leave of absences, vaccinations, new federally mandated employment programs, along with practices to guide and transform your organization and people through this new normal and beyond.

-- Digital Advocacy Training with John Denny, Denny Civic Solutions: Learn to leverage your influence from an expert in using digital advocacy tools and social media to ensure your message is heard, to raise awareness of your organization, and to move legislators and key decision makers on your issue.
+- Digital Advocacy Training with John Denny and the team from Denny Civic Solutions: participants learned to use digital advocacy tools and social media to ensure their message is heard and to move legislators and key decision makers.

-- Transforming Influence & Government Funding, Moderated by Jay Costa (PA State Senator, District 43) and featuring Kathi Elliot (Executive Director, Gwen’s Girls); Rochelle Jackson (Executive Director, Black Women’s Policy Center); and Laura Weins (Executive Director, Pittsburghers for Public Transit) Gather insights about influencing policy with a panel of powerful advocates who will offer effective strategies in working with legislators and other key decision makers to ensure your message is heard and your capacity to elicit government funding support is enhanced.
+- Transforming Influence & Funding, Moderated by Jay Costa (PA State Senator, District 43) and featuring Kathi Elliott (CEO, Gwen’s Girls); Rochelle Jackson (Executive Director, Black Women’s Policy Center); and Laura Chu Wiens (Executive Director, Pittsburghers for Public Transit) participants gathered insights about influencing policy with a panel of powerful advocates who offered strategies for working with legislators and other key decision makers and leveraging funding sources.

 Featuring Rev. Paul Abernathy (CEO, Neighborhood Resilience Project); Dr. Elizabeth Cuevas (Division Director, AHN Center for Inclusion Health); Dr. Jenn Elliott (Associate Professor, Duquesne School of Pharmacy); and Dr. Jerome Gloster (CEO, Primary Care Health Services, Inc.)